The Private-to-Open Spectrum

 Whereas the strength of completely enclosed offices is privacy, the strength of a marginally more open office space, which can be created by adding windows, for example, or leaving doors open, is increased communication and interaction.
 The further along the spectrum toward “openness” a company moves, the more interaction and communication will take place.

 Working in an open environment may even change the way workers see themselves.
-According to the Babson research on networks, “More open work environments correlate closely to respondents considering themselves to be pivotal as both sources and seekers of daily information…although [the research suggests] people will do whatever it takes to get mission-critical information, regardless of the physical layout of the space.”*11
+According to the Babson research on networks, “More open work environments correlate closely to respondents considering themselves to be pivotal as both sources and seekers of daily information…although [the research suggests] people will do whatever it takes to get mission-critical information, regardless of the physical layout of the space.”*10

 An increase in daily communication about concrete things like project schedules can reduce cycle times, and that’s no small deal.
 But open spaces can bolster communication in other, deeper ways, too, that can have an even bigger impact on an organization, long-term.
 Open spaces speed up informal learning on teams.
-This includes tacit knowledge, knowledge about how work really gets done (i.e., corporate culture), and person-related information and knowledge, all of which are important to social networks and collaboration, and the trust collaboration requires.*12
+This includes tacit knowledge, knowledge about how work really gets done (i.e., corporate culture), and person-related information and knowledge, all of which are important to social networks and collaboration, and the trust collaboration requires.*11

 It’s not that informal learning can’t happen in companies that don’t use open space; it’s just that it takes more conscious effort and planning.
 Experts say to think of it as the difference between active and passive energy systems: both produce the same result, but the latter happens automatically, if you build it right.*13

-One study of software development groups found “the group that used ‘war rooms’ (shared rooms for teamwork) was twice as productive as the software group using private offices.”*17
+One study of software development groups found “the group that used ‘war rooms’ (shared rooms for teamwork) was twice as productive as the software group using private offices.”*19

 A final advantage of a more open floor plan is that it often costs less money than enclosed offices, although there’s less of a cost differential than there used to be, thanks to demountable walls (walls on a grid system that can be easily moved and remounted).
-Systems furniture can be reconfigured as the company shrinks or grows and as the needs of teams and individuals change.
-While it was not inventor Robert Propst’s intention that systems furniture be used to fit more people into a space, many companies see that as a benefit, particularly during tough economic times.
+Panel-based furniture can be reconfigured as the company shrinks or grows and as the needs of teams and individuals change.
+While it was not inventor Robert Propst’s intention that panel-based furniture be used to fit more people into a space, many companies see that as a benefit, particularly during tough economic times.